 This bhajan is a scene after Lord Ram is given exile by his father making his younger brother Lakshman angry.
 In this bhajan, he is telling Lakshman that he has accepted his father’s command.
 He does not blame Kaikayee for this as all this is driven by destiny and not doing of a person.
 I am not saddened and you should not be either.
 The bhajan tells us to accept destiny and be not impacted by it.

 Hear Pt Bhimsen Joshi sing this in Raag Jaunpuri:

 Sree Ramam Charanam Samasta Jagataam – Ram Stuti

-This Ram Sturi simply says the whole world lies at the feet of Lord Rama – it is soaked in Bhakti Rasa.
-Sung by Pt Jasraj
+This Ram Stuti simply says the whole world lies at the feet of Lord Rama – it is soaked in Bhakti Rasa.
+Sung by Pt Jasraj.

 Ranjeeti Ram Rau Aaye